 The second thing which is related to the first thing is that you must be willing to receive help from others.
 It is a big mistake to isolate yourself from others when you’re going through a crisis.
 Usually that’s what I want to do!
 I want to get all by myself; and tell myself “nobody understands my problem.”
 But we need other people in a tragedy.
 We need their perspective, we need their support, we need their encouragement, but mostly we just need their presence.
 They probably wont know what you need to do about your circumstances but you need them to be there with you.
 It’s very lonely without people in your life.

 Of course, occasionally those closest to you have been part of the problem, so a good place to start is to apologise for your part in the problem and see where that goes.
+Just be careful that your apology is only about the part you played because anything else will be seen as an attack on them.
+And think it through before you open your mouth.
 There will always be some part you played – even if you think it’s almost entirely their fault.
 You never know your steps towards them may begin the healing of the breakdown and may begin the restoration process.

 And don’t be afraid to seek counselling.
 I have a good friend who is a counsellor and she has an ability to clarify the situation people are going through so they can see through the mud they feel is pulling them down.
 So even if that’s all they offer you it will help you move on in the healing process.
 It is always good for you to have an outside perspective on your problems instead of finding yourself stuck.